btmartin721/ClineHelpR/README.md

     plotDIR = "./plots"
     )
 ```

+You will get an error if one or more of your samples falls on an NA value for any of your input rasters.
+If this happens, just remove the offending individual(s) from the sample.file file and re-run prepare_rasters().
+The error message will print out a list of individuals with NA values in each raster layer.

 You can change the bb.buffer argument to a larger or smaller value. prepare_rasters() will crop your raster layers to the sampling locality extent, and if bb.buffer = 0.5, a 0.5 degree buffer will be added to the sampling extent.
 This is useful for making the background points later.